 Lastly, filing frivolous or poor grievances can make management retaliate and poison the relationship with the union on even larger issues.

-Tell the member straight out that the problem isn’t grievable under the contract.
+Tell the member straight out that the problem is not a grievance under the contract.
 Explain why.
 Don’t take for granted that members understand the union’s role in handling grievances and what the repercussions are for filing frivolous ones.
 Explain what the process can achieve and what it can’t.
-Talk about the bottom line issue of justice for all members.
+Talk about the bottom-line issue of justice for all members.